-"The most important thing is to always remember that the dimensions of the different products have to be suitable for the practice.
+"The most important thing is always to remember that the dimensions of the different products have to be suitable for the practice.
 For Parkour, the practitioner has to be able to adapt to their environment, but if a park is created, the practitioner wants to have fun ¬– they don’t want to suffer due to inappropriate dimensions.

 Designers should have an introduction to Parkour and experience the different movements for themselves.
 That way, they will be able to put themselves into the Parkour practitioner’s skin.
-They should also work directly with the people involved, to develop the products to the requirements of the individual Parkour community."
+They should also work directly with the people involved to develop the products to the requirements of the individual Parkour community."

-With Lappset Parkour Solutions you can start to train effectively
+With Lappset Parkour Solutions, you can start to train effectively

-If you got interested in Alessandro`s story, remember the Lappset Parkour Solutions as an option to provide a place for training.
+If you are interested in Alessandro`s story, remember the Lappset Parkour Solutions as an option to provide a place for training.
 Lappset’s Parkour products are safe for beginners while also offering plenty of challenges for advanced users.
 Different levels of skill were taken into account as early as the planning stage, as professionals in the sport were on board throughout product development (Parkour Academy Finland).

-In designing routes particular attention must be paid to the distances between the equipment and the position of the various elements in relation to each other.
+In designing routes, particular attention must be paid to the distances between the equipment and the position of the various elements in relation to each other.
 Designing a parkour area is an excellent opportunity to kick-start a relationship with local traceurs.
 If this isn’t possible, however, there is always the option of choosing a suitable ready-made design for your site instead.

-In designing the site you can also call on the expertise of Lappset’s design team, who work in close cooperation with parkour professionals.
+In designing the site, you can also call on the expertise of Lappset’s design team, who work in close cooperation with parkour professionals.

 5 Tips for finding your local Parkour community